If you want to discreetly track your health and wellness without a huge screen on your wrist, there are still plentiful options.

 Heart rate data

-If you don't wear a tracker on your wrist, or against your skin, it won't be able to read heart rate – and that means forgoing many of the main features of today's wearables.
+If you don’t wear a tracker on your wrist, or against your skin, it won’t be able to read heart rate – and that means forgoing many of the key health and wellness features of today’s wearables.
+So looking for wearables that sit against the skin away from the wrist might be a better option.

 Wear it on clothes or somewhere else?